ashkan-dev-86/options-categorizer-web/README.md

 # options-categorizer-web
-The Web Version of Options Categorizer
+The Web Version of Options Categorizer.

+## This app is a TierList app
+This app allows you to create, sort, and search different categories, as well as import and export them.
+You can also create groups and options within each category.

 ## Run Locally